fontforge/designwithfontforge.com/en-US/Glossary.md

 ### SMP

-Supplementary Multilingual Plane (0x10000-0x1FFFF) of unicode.
+Supplementary Multilingual Plane (0x10000-0x1FFFF) of Unicode.
 Used for ancient and artificial alphabets and syllabaries -- like Linear B, Gothic, and Shavian.
 See Also

 * BMP: Basic Multilingual Plane (0x00000-0x0FFFF)
 * SIP: Supplementary Ideographic Plane (0x20000-0x2FFFF)